 Many folks know that forests help to sequester carbon, but it’s hard to imagine that a mere few trees in an urban yard will do much good.
 Yet if you add up all the trees in all the yards on the planet, they amount to an enormous forest.

 The assumption has long been that wild landscapes — undisturbed, fully functioning ecosystems — are the real stars of carbon sequestration.
-But a study published last spring by a University of Wisconsin PhD candidate found that soils in the urban yards of Madison actually stored more carbon than nearby forests and fields.
+But a study published in 2018 by a University of Wisconsin PhD candidate found that soils in the urban yards of Madison actually stored more carbon than nearby forests and fields.
 The precise reasons for that remain unclear at this point, as scientists continue to refine their knowledge of how carbon cycles through, and is stored in, different ecosystems, and how that’s impacted by different land-management strategies.

 But there is a robust body of research that points to best practices for climate-friendly cultivation.
 “Carbon farmers” increasingly employ these techniques on rural acreage, as they aspire to raise crops and livestock while helping to avert planetary disaster.
 You can also put these practices to use in your garden, as carbon-farming expert Eric Toensmeier has.
 He lives not on a farm but on a tenth-of-an-acre lot in Holyoke, Mass., and he claims that his garden sequesters enough carbon to offset the average annual emissions attributed to one adult American.

 Based on the available science to date, here is what Toensmeier and other climate-friendly gardening gurus believe to be most helpful in the fight against climate change: